SolaceProducts/terraform-provider-solacebroker/templates/guides/provider.md

 Broker inter-object references must be correctly encoded in Terraform configuration to have the apply work.
 It requires understanding of the PubSub+ event broker objects: it is recommended to consult the [SEMP API reference](https://docs.solace.com/API-Developer-Online-Ref-Documentation/swagger-ui/software-broker/config/index.htm) and especially "Identifying" attributes that give a hint to required already configured objects.

+## The Broker object

+The Broker object is the `solacebroker_broker` resource.
+This object contains global configuration for the PubSub+ event broker.

+The Broker object differs from all other objects as it always exists for a given broker and can only be updated.

+-> Important: only attributes that are specified will be set to their configured value.
+Unspecified attributes will not be set to their default-attribute value.
+This may result in `terraform plan` indicating a change to set attributes to default even after an `apply`, for example after removing an attribute from the config.

 ## Mapping of SEMP API and Provider names

 Terraform uses the [snake case](https://en.wikipedia.org/wiki/Snake_case) naming scheme, while SEMP uses camel case.
 Resources and datasource are also prefixed with the provider local name, `solacebroker_`.
 For example, `solacebroker_msg_vpn` is the message-vpn resource name and `max_subscription_count` is the attribute for the maximum subscription count, since `MsgVpn` is the SEMP API object name and `maxSubscriptionCount` is the name of the SEMP attribute.